-- 5G isn’t yet available in Australia, but Telstra and Optus are currently building their 5G networks in preparation to launch later in 2019.
+- Telstra and Optus have switched on 5G in limited areas, and are currently expanding their 5G networks across Australia.
 Vodafone’s 5G network is likely to go live in 2020.

 - 5G could be a NBN alternative for some users, but is unlikely to replace other broadband plans and options.

 5G is the next step up from 4G mobile – a new set of specifications for networks that will lead to faster speeds and the ability to transmit even more data.
 Estimated potential 5G speeds could be anything from four to 20 gigabits per second – at least in theory – and 5G is expected to offer about 10 times the bandwidth of existing 4G networks.

 5G will also see a serious reduction in mobile latency – or the ‘lag’ between when a command is issued, and when a network responds.
 This paves the way for advancements in industries and online activities that rely on quick responses, such as remote surgery and medicine, the ‘internet of things’ (including self-driving cars), and even virtual reality and gaming.